-One of the leading findings from the key informant interviews and community forums conducted for this assessment was the need for a comprehensive Districtwide educational and awareness campaign regarding: (1) DC's major health issues, (2) key risk factors that contribute to chronic disease and impede wellness, (3) the importance of appropriate engagement in primary care, (4) the impact of behavioral health, and (5) the impact of social determinants of health.
+One of the leading findings from the key informant interviews and community forums conducted for this assessment was the need for a comprehensive Districtwide educational and awareness campaign regarding: (1) DC's major health issues, (2) key risk factors to chronic disease and wellness, (3) the importance of appropriate engagement in primary care, (4) the impact of behavioral health, and (5) the impact of social determinants of health.
 Evidence has shown that when people have a greater understanding of these issues they are more likely to engage in appropriate care and lead healthier lives.
-Primary care providers must also take steps to better understand the issues their patients face in terms of barriers to care, risk factors, and social determinants of health.
+Primary care providers also need to take steps to better understand what issues are most affecting their patients with respect to barriers to care, risk factors, and social determinants of health.